-Resistant Materials is being offered as an internal DT endorsement.
+Resistant Materials is being offered as an internal D&T endorsement.
 You will learn how to design, develop and manufacture working products using a range of resistant materials and manufacturing techniques.
 This will involve using hand tools, machinery and CAD/CAM in addition to learning about systems and control.

-The Year 9 pre-GCSE project provides an opportunity for you to see how past designers influence the products of today through the design and manufacture of a specific design era inspired clock.
+The Year 9 pre-GCSE project provides an opportunity for you to see how past designers influence the products of today.